First Nations tax

 Reporting the FNT

-If you sell listed products from a location on a reserve, you are required to file both of the following for each reporting period:
+If you are a GST/HST registrant and you sell listed products from a reserve where the FNT applies, you are required to file both of the following forms for each reporting period:

-- Form GST34, Goods and Services Tax/Harmonized Sales Tax (GST/HST) Return for Registrants (or Form GST62, non-personalized version)
+- Form GST34-2, Goods and Services Tax/Harmonized Sales Tax (GST/HST) Return for Registrants (or Form GST62, non-personalized version)

 - Form GST499-1, First Nations Tax (FNT) Schedule

-For more information on how to fill out Form GST34-2, see Instructions for completing a GST/HST Return.
+For more information on how to fill out Form GST34-2, refer to Instructions for completing a GST/HST Return.

-If you have to collect the FNT, you have to report it at the same time as you file your GST/HST return.
+You have to file Form GST499-1 at the same time as you file your GST/HST return.
 Your GST/HST return will include the combined amounts for both taxes (GST/HST and FNT).

-If you collect the FNT, but you do not sell listed products from a location on a reserve, you do not have to fill out the FNT schedule.
+If you are a GST/HST registrant and you (or your agent) deliver listed products to a reserve where the FNT applies, you do not have to fill out the FNT schedule.
 However, you still have to include the FNT in your GST/HST return, as if it were the GST/HST.

-For FNT purposes, you can use the same election forms, rebate applications, or other returns that you use for GST/HST purposes.
+For FNT purposes, use the same election forms, rebate applications or other returns that you use for GST/HST purposes.

 To fill out Form GST499-1, you will need the following amounts for the reporting period for which you are filing: